Curious about the different types of guitar pickups? Here, we walk you through the most common electric, bass, and acoustic guitar pickups.

 J-Pickups

-Split-coil
+Split-coil Pickup

 Split-coil pickups are two halves of a single pickup, with one half resting slightly higher (more towards the neck) than the other.
 These pickups are generally used by rock and punk musicians due to their punchy tone.

-Dual-coil
+Dual-coil Pickup

-Dual-coil pickups are humbucking pickups, though they aren’t as common as j or split-coil pickups.
+Dual-coil pickups are humbucking pickups, though they aren’t as common as J or split-coil pickups.
 Dual-coil bass pickups, like humbuckers on a guitar, have a significantly warmer tone than single coil alternatives.
 They’re great if you’re looking for a more vintage bass tone, though do know that they don’t have the clarity of the pickups above.

-Soap bar
+Soap bar Pickups

 Soap bar pickups are essentially J-bass pickups with wider housing.
-A notable difference is that these pickups are actually sealed, which helps to protect them from degradation.
+A notable difference is that these pickups are sealed, which helps protect them from degradation.
 They also have pins that protrude from the bottom of the pickup to facilitate different wiring combinations.

 Acoustic Guitar Pickups